niwa99/Tower-Defense/documents/UCS/UCS-Sell_Towers/UCS-Sell_Towers.md

-# 1 Use-Case Name: Upgrade Towers
+# 1 Use-Case Name: Sell Towers

 ## 1.1 Brief Description
 Every built tower can be sold.
 When selling a tower, the following steps happen: